-This innovative, interdisciplinary degree program offered by the School of Sociology provides students with a unique opportunity to focus their undergraduate studies on the social dimensions of health and health care.
+The Care, Health & Society BS is an innovative, interdisciplinary degree program offered by the School of Sociology.
+This degree provides you with a unique opportunity to focus your undergraduate studies on the social dimensions of health and health care.
 Our core faculty members represent a range of disciplines and perspectives on health, including medical sociology, nursing, social work, public health and gerontology.
 The degree is applied because it requires a semester-long internship in a health-related organization.

 Upon graduation, you will be well prepared to work in medical and health care support, public and social services, administration, human services, and community outreach.
 This major also provides excellent preparation for graduate studies in a range of health programs.

 This College of Social and Behavioral Sciences major requires a minor (or double major).